ChrisMuir/Zillow/README.md

 Some things to keep in mind:
 ---------------------------
-- You will need to edit the function call param in line 39 within `zillow_runfile.py` to point to the local path of your web driver program (required by Selenium).
+- You will need to edit the function parameter in line 41 within `zillow_runfile.py` to point to the local path of your web driver program (required by Selenium).
 - The max return for each search term (i.e. each zip code) is 520 home listings.
 - There tends to be a small amount of NA's on every search, however foreclosure